 Milk would in theory do the same with enough of it.
 The problem is that you’d have to drink so much milk you’d have no space for beer.
-So just one glass of milk before drinking beer won’t help you much in regards to getting drunk.
+So just one glass of milk before drinking beer won’t help you much in regards to reducing the effect of the beer.

 If you happen to really enjoy the taste of milk, feel free to drink a glass before going out to the bar.

 Milk stouts are a whole other beast.
 Despite what the name indicates they are not a mixture of milk and beer.
 Not exactly.